 When people think of being ‘green’, ‘eco-friendly’ or ‘sustainable’, one word usually pops in their minds: recycling.
 But ‘Recycle’ is actually the last step in the hierarchy of waste management as expressed in the 3 R’s (Reduce, Reuse, Recycle).

-Shipping container construction is a great example of ‘Reuse’.
+Shipping container construction is a great example of ‘Reusing’ a material or product.
 It introduces a second useful lifecycle for used shipping containers that are no longer suitable for their intended purpose of carrying goods.

 In addition, when coupled with the ideas of minimalism and tiny houses, containers can also address ‘Reduce’ through decreased usage of building materials and natural resources.